secretstartups/handbook/security/security-assurance/observation-management-procedure.html.md

 - [Observation Management Project](https://gitlab.com/gitlab-com/gl-security/security-assurance/observation-management)
 - [Sarbanes-Oxley (SOX) Compliance](/handbook/internal-audit/sarbanes-oxley/)

-## Contact
+## Contact & Feedback

-If you have any questions or feedback about the observation management process please [contact the GitLab Security Assurance Team](https://about.gitlab.com/handbook/security/security-assurance/#contacting-the-team)
+If you have any questions or feedback about the observation management process please [contact the GitLab Security Assurance Team](https://about.gitlab.com/handbook/security/security-assurance/#contacting-the-team), or comment in this [feedback issue](https://gitlab.com/gitlab-com/gl-security/security-assurance/observation-management/-/issues/943).